 The plan shall include priorities that address lessons learned from previous exercises events, or incidents as described in the LPHA’s existing After Action Report (AAR)/ Improvement Plan (IP).

-LPHA shall work with Emergency Management, local health care partners and other community partners to integrate exercises.
+LPHA shall work with Emergency Management, local health care partners and other community partners to integrate exercises and align MYTEPs, as appropriate.

-At a minimum, the plan shall identify at least two exercises per year and shall identify a cycle of exercises that increase in complexity from year one to year three, progressing from discussion-based exercises (e.g. seminars, workshops, tabletop exercises, games) to operation-based exercises (e.g. drills, functional exercises and full scale exercises); exercises of similar complexity are permissible within any given year of the plan.
+At a minimum, the plan shall identify at least two exercises per year for LPHA’s with more than 10,000 in population and one exercise per year for LPHA’s with less than 10,000 in population.
+LPHA’s shall identify a cycle of exercises that increase in complexity over a two-year period, progressing from discussion-based exercises (e.g. seminars, workshops, tabletop exercises, games) to operation-based exercises (e.g. drills, functional exercises and full-scale exercises); exercises of similar complexity are permissible within any given year of the plan.
 Disease outbreaks or other public health emergencies requiring an LPHA response may, upon HSPR approval, be used to satisfy exercise requirements.
-For an exercise or incident to qualify under this requirement the exercise or incident must:
+For an exercise or incident to qualify, under this requirement the exercise or incident must:

-1.
+Exercise:

-Have public health objectives that are described in the Exercise Plan
+LPHA submits to HSPR Liaison an exercise plan which includes scope, goals, objectives, activities, a list of invited participants and a list of exercise team members, for each of the exercises 30 days in advance of every exercise.

-Involve more than one county public health staff and/ or related partners as active participants.
+Involve two or more participants in the planning process.

-Result in an After-Action Report (AAR)/Improvement Plan (IP).
+Involve two or more public health staff and/ or related partners as active participants.

-Result in an After Action Report (AAR)/Improvement Plan (IP) .
+Result in an After-Action Report (AAR)/Improvement Plan (IP) submitted to HSPR Liaison within 60 days for every exercise.

-LPHA shall submit to HSPR Liaison an exercise scope including goals, objectives, activities, a list of invited participants and a list of exercise team members, for each of the exercises in advance of each exercise.
+Incident:

-During an incident, Public Health submits the local Incident Action Plan before the start of the second operational period to OHA HSPR Liaison.13
+During an incident, Public Health submits the local response documentation or Incident Action Plan (IAP) describing LPHA role within incident response.
+13

-LPHA shall provide HSPR an AAR/IP documenting each exercise within 60 days of conducting or participating in the exercise.
+Result in an After-Action Report (AAR)/Improvement Plan (IP) within 60 days of incident close or public health response ends..

-LPHA shall coordinate exercise planning with local Emergency Management and other partners
+LPHA shall coordinate exercise design and planning with local Emergency Management and other partners for community engagement,1 as appropriate.

-Staff responsible for emergency planning and response roles shall be trained for their respective roles consistent with their local emergency plans and according tothe Public Health Accreditation Board, and the National Incident Management System. and the Conference of Local Health Officials Minimum Standards.
-The training portion of the plan must:
+Staff responsible for emergency planning and response roles shall be trained for their respective roles consistent with their local emergency plans and according to the Centers for Disease Control and Prevention Public Health Capabilities,13 the Public Health Accreditation Board, and the National Incident Management System.
+5 The training portion of the plan must:

 Include training on how to discharge LPHA statutory responsibility to take measures to control communicable disease in accordance with applicable law.